Sussed Co. New York

 A coffee from the Lobster Pot and a view of Felpham beach in Sussex, England.
 I always have my notebook and come up with ideas for the year ahead and write scraps of fiction for coaching stories.

 A dream Halfternoon would be…

 Hmmmm.
-It would involve somebody giving me a Birkin bag (better to be shallow AND honest, hey?) and in I’d put a note pad (an orange Leuchturm1917) and one of those crystal infused water bottles and off I’d go for a walk… and walk straight into Idris Elba.
+It would involve somebody giving me a Birkin bag (better to be shallow AND honest, hey?) and in I’d put a note pad (an orange Leuchturm1917) and one of those crystal infused water bottles that are just too expensive to justify and off I’d go for a walk… and walk straight into Idris Elba.
 ‘Ooops!
 Sorry!
-Oooooh, hello Idris!!’ and of course I’d have to send him straight over to my sister in England, and I’d celebrate my good deed with a watermelon martini at the Rose Bar, in the best bashed up jeans ever and a massive 80’s Sloane Ranger taffeta puffed sleeve fuchsia top by Stella McCartney, and the Isabel Marant red suede poppy heels from years ago… Wallowing in scorpio reclusivity + recharging.
+Oooooh, hellooooo Idris!!’ and of course I’d have to send him straight over to my sister in England, and I’d celebrate my good deed with a watermelon martini at the Rose Bar, in the Gramercy Park Hotel, under a Warhol, in the best bashed up jeans ever and a massive 80’s Sloane Ranger taffeta puffed sleeve fuchsia top by Stella McCartney, and the Isabel Marant red suede poppy heels from years ago… Wallowing in scorpio reclusivity + recharging.
 Maybe reading one of Jilly Cooper’s 1960’s novellas, probably Harriet, Imogen or Octavia, from Heygates paperback book exchange in Bognor Regis - just to be sure the cover had Jilly in disguise.
 JOY.

 Meditating in Hawaii with the ocean in front of me.

 Visiting a cherry blossom festival in Japan.